openSUSE/news-o-o/_posts/2011-07-10-opensuse-weekly-news-issue-183-is-out.markdown

 So, stay tuned to sourceforge to keep track of YUI!

-â€
+”

-â€œ
+“

-      [Marcus HÃ¼we: [gsoc] osc code cleanup â€“ summary of week 6](http://lizards.opensuse.org/2011/07/04/gsoc-osc-code-cleanup-%E2%80%93-summary-of-week-6/)
+      [Marcus Hüwe: [gsoc] osc code cleanup – summary of week 6](http://lizards.opensuse.org/2011/07/04/gsoc-osc-code-cleanup-%E2%80%93-summary-of-week-6/)

-hereâ€™s a small summary of the 6th (coding) week.
-Unfortunately I had to spent more time with university stuff than I expected â€“ thatâ€™s why I didnâ€™t finish the complete todo for this week.
+here’s a small summary of the 6th (coding) week.
+Unfortunately I had to spent more time with university stuff than I expected – that’s why I didn’t finish the complete todo for this week.
 I did some code restructuring and started to work on the class for the source route.